-If you are anything like me, you may have read a particular passage of Scripture several times in the course of your life; then one day you read it again and it’s as if you are seeing it with new eyes.
+If you are anything like me, you may have read a particular passage of Scripture several times in the course of your life; then one day you read it again, and it’s as if you see it with new eyes.
 I recently had such an experience with Ephesians 6:12 where the apostle Paul talks about our struggles in this world, and where he identifies the real enemy we battle.
-All of our conflicts in this world, whether they are with an individual person or in the realm of religion or politics, have only one root, one source—the devil himself.
-What took me to a deeper level as I read this verse was realizing that true victory can be found in only one place.
+All of our conflicts in this world, whether they are with a person or in the realm of religion or politics, have only one root, one source—the devil himself.
+What took me to a deeper level was realizing as I read this verse that true victory is found in only one place.

 The only true and lasting victory we can ever hope to have over any sin or conflict must be rooted in the Spirit—in knowing God.
 The Holy Spirit unrelentingly desires for us to know the Father and the Son.
 It is only through our knowing of the Lord we can find the capacity to be overcomers.
 According to 2 Peter 1:3 we have everything we need for life and godliness through our knowledge of God, knowledge established both in the mind and the heart.
 Lasting victory will not be achieved by a perceived strategy or action that we use to fight temptation or known areas of weakness.
 I am not saying we shouldn’t contemplate and be prepared for how we will face these battles.
 But I am convinced beyond all doubt for us to become the men and women we were created to be, we must know God in every aspect of our lives.